pjvds/goworkshop/README.md

         "net/http"
     )

-After an package is imported the public types become available to the context that imports them and can be accessed by via the package name.
-E.q., `fmt.Println` or `http.Get("http://google.com")`.
+After an package is imported the public types become available to the context that imports them and can be accessed by via the package name, the last part of the import: e.q., `fmt.Println` or `http.Get("http://google.com")`.

 ### Execsise